Chr15w1986/Motor-Werks/TESTING.md

 ### Manual Testing of User Input and Functions
   I systematically tested all user inputs and functionality in the website to compare feedback/results against expected results.
   Any unexpected output/outcomes were fixed.
-  The results of the testing prcedures can be found [here](https://docs.google.com/spreadsheets/d/1MXG4cFjO-vgku2RB4azp_uSs3hObE3Ms83dnKNmJe8w/edit#gid=0)
+  The results of the testing procedures can be found [here](https://docs.google.com/spreadsheets/d/1MXG4cFjO-vgku2RB4azp_uSs3hObE3Ms83dnKNmJe8w/edit#gid=0)

 ### Desktop

   Google Chrome: All aspects of the site work perfectly fine.
-Pages load quickly, all features are working and found no problems with CRUD, logging in or out, signing up, paying for each service etc.<br>
+Pages load quickly, all features are working and no problems found with CRUD, logging in or out, signing up, paying for each service etc.<br>
   Mozilla Firefox: All aspects of the site work perfectly fine.
-Pages load quickly, all features are working and found no problems with CRUD, logging in or out, signing up, paying for each service etc.<br>
+Pages load quickly, all features are working and no problems found with CRUD, logging in or out, signing up, paying for each service etc.<br>

   * Every button and link works and redirects to the next page quickly<br>
   * URL's load correctly on the Services page<br>